Drewsif/PiShrink/README.md

 ### Linux Instructions ###

-If you are on Debian/Ubuntu you can install all the packages you would need by running: `sudo apt update && sudo apt install -y wget parted gzip pigz xz-utils udev e2fsprogs`
+If you are on Debian/Ubuntu you can install all the packages you would need by running: `sudo apt update && sudo apt install -y wget parted gzip pigz xz-utils zstd pv udev e2fsprogs`

 Run the block below to install PiShrink onto your system.